Skip to content

 Coordination

 Rules in a team YAML that define which teammates need to align during execution.
 The team lead facilitates coordination by prompting agents to share relevant work.
-Example: architect and security-analyst coordinate on security architecture alignment.
+Example: architect and product-manager coordinate on architecture decisions before story creation.

 D